Reasonable energy usage as an advantage of healthy environment

 Smart Energy Grid covers all types of energy mining areas and altogether Smart Grid is something like a “node” that covers the energy mining network.
 The management of the Smart Grid is about searching a grid parts development direction and solving compromises between the production price, cost of infrastructure, land consumption, and the effectiveness of preferred energy source usage.

-Despite remembers of negative events in the history, the nuclear energy is one of the most effective, the most safer and the most nature friendly energy producing technology available for the global population these days.
-One nuclear reactor with a net summer electricity generating capacity of about 581 megawatts of electricity power.
+Despite remembers of negative events in history, nuclear energy is one of the most effective, the most safer and the most nature friendly energy producing technology available for the global population these days.
+One nuclear reactor with net summer electricity generating capacity of about 581 megawatts of electrical power.
 Globally operate over 350 power plants that generate US, China, India, Russia, and Europe cities.